-Rt Hon Henry McLeish
+Rt.
+Hon.
+Henry McLeish

-Former First Minister of Scotland
+Former First Minister

 The Right Honourable Henry McLeish was a member of the Broadcasting Commission and was Chair of the Scottish Prisons Commission.
 During the last few years he has been visiting professor and lecturer at a number of universities in the US, teaching European Union studies and UK Government and Politics.
 He has advised the LEED programme of the OECD in Paris, the European foundation for the Improvement of Working and Living Conditions in Dublin and is a Fellow of Edinburgh University.

 After 30 years in elected office, Mr McLeish retired from public office in 2003 having been elected First Minister of Scotland in 2000, taking responsibility for Scotland’s emerging role on the European and World stage, leading official government missions internationally and implementing Scotland’s social and economic policies.
 He became a member of the Privy Council – an honour bestowed by Her Majesty the Queen - in the same year.
 As Minister for Devolution and Home Affairs at the Scottish Office from 1997 to 1999 he was instrumental in shaping Scotland’s first Parliament in almost 300 years.